mchenggit/kabanero-event/architecture/README.md

 #### Staging

 Stage 0:
-- Create webhook listener
+- Create webhook listener manually
+- Kabanero operator installs Kabanero webhook listener
+- Checking for webhook secret is run-at
 - Create a sample collection with trigger file at top level:
-  - Trigger file will result in running one of the pre-built pipelines in the appsody collection.
+  - Trigger file will select one of two Tekton pipelines in the appsody collection.

 ### Sample Github Events